kailash-manasarovar/statement/docs/timeline/2023/may.md

 - On the day of the concert, there are myself and Pablo, and the autistic girl and the guitarist performing, and a few parents.
 - As I'm walking around to room 5 where the concert will take place in the conservatory building, Ana Girbes asks me, "are you alright?".
 I have no idea why she would ask me this.

-!!! danger "Critical"
+!!! danger "Critical update of 5th December 2024"
     - Domingo will have requested her to say this to me.
     - This was part of my police statement to the police in 2014 and Domingo and his associates will suspect this will upset me.
     - There are more of these events.

-!!! danger "Critical"
+!!! danger "Critical update of 5th December 2024"
     - Just after posting this update.
 Commit no: [2370a8d](https://github.com/kailash-manasarovar/statement/commit/2370a8dc918f1d6d6a7b6ce3c9c3765965e03275) I feel like tweeting it so I do: https://x.com/1FRGVN/status/1864692459860893752
     - Immediately, no more than a minute later: